 How Facilities Managers Can Contribute.

 It starts with building a positive Working at Height culture – Consider how you as a Facilities Manager could contribute to the Work at Height culture of your organisation.
 Do you welcome submissions of feedback and concerns from colleagues?
 Do you alert management to the concerns of yourself and others and encourage employee participation in safety awareness?
-Do you know who you can work with in your organisation to encourage positive, proactive change?
+Do you know who you can work within your organisation to promote positive, proactive change?

-Heightsafe recently published a blog describing How to Create a Positive Health & Safety Culture to celebrate the company’s 10-year anniversary which can be found here.
+Heightsafe recently published a blog describing How to Create a Positive Health & Safety Culture to celebrate the company’s 10th anniversary, which can be found here.
 This can help you to answer and improve on some of the questions above.

 Heightsafe know that Facilities Managers want to make their working environment safe.
 As much as regulation may be considered an additional burden, it should also be viewed as a tool to help focus business leaders on the need to support their Facilities Managers to put safety first and foremost in any project.